CP1401/Practicals/prac_06/README.md

 ```

 If that worked, go on.
 Otherwise, fix your function.
-This is important, so we'll say it again... **You can't use a broken function!**
+This is important, so we'll say it again...
+**You can't use a broken function!**
 You should not use an untested function.
-Test it, fix it if needed, then use it.
+Test it, fix it if needed, _then_ use it.

 We're in the final stretch now (\<insert exciting music>).
 You may have noticed that we chose tests that exactly match what we want to use for our main program.
 Comment out the two lines in main that get height and width now, and add the two lines from our tests.
-Change the last two lines of the program so that you're running/calling `main` and let's see it in action:
+Change the last two lines of the program so that you're calling `main` and let's see it in action:

 ```
 Height (m): 10